The coronavirus pandemic had a major impact on indirect procurement but specialists for Maintenance, Repair & Operations (MRO) report opposing trends

 For many MRO professionals, this behaviour will shape their future purchasing strategies.
 Such damage to relationships is not easily repaired and, going forward, indirect procurement spend will likely be directed elsewhere.
 As Robert Evans puts it, “We now need to get out and see the suppliers, the ones that have looked after us during COVID.”

-For more insight into how COVID-19 has affected MRO, download the RS Components and CIPS 2020 Indirect Procurement Report
+For more insight into how COVID-19 has affected MRO, download the RS and CIPS 2020 Indirect Procurement Report